From Then Til Now: Kentucky History at A Glance

 2001

-Louisville physicians perform the first self-contained artificial heart implant.
+Louisville physicians performed the first implantation of a self-contained artificial heart.
 The patient, Robert L. Tools, 59, lived 151 days with the device.
-(Photo courtesy of the University of Louisville)
+(Photo courtesy of the University of Louisville).

 2005